dev4any1/user-datagram-transmission/README.md

 # Notes

-* Ensure that correct port numbers and IP addresses are used.
+* Ensure that correct port numbers and IP addresses are used

-* UDP does not guarantee message delivery, whereas TCP provides reliability.
+* UDP does not guarantee message delivery, whereas TCP provides reliability

-* For multicast communication, use a valid multicast IP address (224.0.0.0 - 239.255.255.255).
+* For multi-cast communication, use a valid multi-cast IP address from range: [224.0.0.0 - 239.255.255.255]

 * Start receiver instances before sending messages to capture incoming data

 # License

-This project is open-source and available under the MIT License.
+This project is open-source and available under <a href="https://github.com/dev4any1/user-datagram-transmission/blob/master/LICENSE.md">this License.</a>